 Phone: 603.271.3454

-New Hampshire is using the HiSET for the state’s HSE testing program.
-To earn your HSE diploma in New Hampshire, you’ll need to pass the five separate tests that form the HiSET exam.
-The subject fields covered in the HiSET exam are Math, Science, Reading, Writing, and Social Studies.
+New Hampshire is using the GED and HiSET exams for the state’s HSE testing program.
+To earn your HSE diploma in New Hampshire, you’ll need to pass the four subtests of the GED exam or the five separate tests that form the HiSET exam.
+The subject fields covered in the GED exam are Math, Science, English Language, and Social Studies.
+The HiSET has individual writing and reading tests, so five in total.

-HiSET testing (like the GED®) is only available to adults that never finished high school.
+HiSET and GED testing is only available to adults who have never finished high school.
 Applicants must be at least 16 years old, but 16 and 17-year-old test-takers will have to meet extra requirements.
-State residency is required, but test-takers don’t first need to take a practice or qualification test.
+State residency is required, but test-takers don’t first need to take a practice or qualification test, except when testing online.

 The New Hampshire HiSET exam will set you back between $100 and $125 for the entire 5-test battery ($20-$25 per individual subtest).
 Retakes are offered for free, but state fees apply nevertheless (for paper-delivered tests: $10, and for computer-delivered tests: $14.25).
 You can register (and pay for) each of the five HiSET tests one at a time.